roughiz/Symlink-Directory-Traversal-smb-manually/README.md

 ![client.c](https://github.com/roughiz/Symlink-Directory-Traversal-smb-manually/blob/master/clientMoif_2019-01-13_15:47__10.11.1.136.png)

+### New client.c file

+You can replace the old client.c with the new one [here](https://github.com/roughiz/Symlink-Directory-Traversal-smb-manually/blob/master/client.c)

 ### Install Package externally to use for your pentest tests

 In my case i want to use this  smb client modified version just for my pentest tests, so the idea is to install it in a directory instead of a global installation.